rroethof/roethof.net/content/posts/2025/03/contributing-to-open-source/index.md

 5. **Be Kind and Work Together:** Open source thrives on collaboration.
 Be open to feedback and work well with others.
 6. **Don't Be Shy to Ask for Help:** Everyone starts somewhere.
 Most open-source maintainers are happy to guide new **contributors**.

-Contributing to open source is a fantastic way to learn, connect, and build something amazing with **people** from all walks of life and all corners of the world.
-It's about caring, sharing, and working together to create better tech for everyone.
+Contributing to open source is a fantastic way to learn, connect and build something amazing with **people** from all walks of life and all corners of the world.
+It's about caring, sharing and working together to create better tech for everyone.

 **What open-source projects do you love?
 Have you ever thought about contributing?
 Share your thoughts and experiences in the comments below – let's inspire each other!**

 **References:**

 * **Ansible for DevOps by Jeff Geerling:** [https://leanpub.com/ansible-for-devops](https://leanpub.com/ansible-for-devops)
-* **Ansible Up and Running by Bas Meijer, Lorin Hochstein, and René Moser:** [https://www.oreilly.com/library/view/ansible-up-and/9781098109141/](https://www.oreilly.com/library/view/ansible-up-and/9781098109141/)
+* **Ansible Up and Running by Bas Meijer, Lorin Hochstein and René Moser:** [https://www.oreilly.com/library/view/ansible-up-and/9781098109141/](https://www.oreilly.com/library/view/ansible-up-and/9781098109141/)
 * **Ansible From Beginner to Pro by Michael Heap:** [https://www.amazon.nl/-/en/Michael-Heap/dp/1484216601](https://www.amazon.nl/-/en/Michael-Heap/dp/1484216601)